jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 necessary to protect this sensitive data from unauthorized access and potential misuse of the data.
-In November 2023, following global standards, India proposed a mandatory security framework for vehicle manufacturers called CyberShield.
+In November 2023, following global standards, India proposed a mandatory security framework for vehicle manufacturers called “CyberShield”.
 The plan, backed by the Minister of Road Transport, aims to fortify vehicle systems against cyber vulnerabilities, extending protection to electric vehicle charging stations.
 The initiative recognizes the importance of preemptive